Culture of Croatia: Medieval heritage

 In later period the rule of duke Branimir, in particular, is considered as a time of "cultural blossom" of Croatia due to construction of new churches, reconstruction of already existing churches, as well as five stone inscriptions mentioning Branimir's name which remain preserved until this day.

 In second half of 10th century, Croatian queen Helen of Zadar, built a royal mausoleum in church of St. Stephen on the Island in what is today Solin.

 Another period of cultural blossom of Croatian kingdom came with the rule of 11th century king Demetruis Zvonimir.
-Since his rule was reletively stable, he donated many churches and monaesteries.
-The most famous of his donations is recorded in Baška Tablet, 11th century inscription written in Glagolitic script and Croatian language.
+Since his rule was relatively stable, he donated many churches and monasteries.
+The most famous of his donations is recorded in Baška tablet, 11th century inscription written in Glagolitic script and Croatian language.
 It was discovered in village of Baška, on the island of Krk.
 It represents the earliest mention of Croatian royal name and royal title in Croatian language (Zvonimir, kralj hrvatski) for which it has a great significance in study of Croatian language.
+Original documents issued by Croatian medieval rulers were also written in Latin language and in either Beneventan, Carolingian minuscule or Gothic minuscule script.
+During the 13th century Croatian provost Dobroslav launched the construction of a romanesque Knin cathedral on a site of the earlier Benedictine monastery in Kapitul near Knin.
+Upon completion the cathedral became a seat of Knin bishop (previously Croatian bishop) until Ottoman invasions forced high clergy to move their seats elsewhere.
+During the archeological excavations in the 19th century, this site became a place where ornaments from Trpimirović dynasty were recovered.

+Renaissance heritage

+The Renaissance period among Croats was influenced by wars against expanding Ottoman Empire, which slowed down Croatian cultural development.
+The downfall of the homeland left impression on Croatian writers, who expressed their mood in their oeuvres.
+Some examples of this are Petar Zoranić in his novel Planine (English: "The Mountains"), Šimun Kožičić Benja in his publication De Corvatiae desolatione (English: "On the desolation of Croatia"), Marko Marulić in his Molitva suprotiva Turkom ("A Prayer Against the Turks") or Brne Karnarutić's Vazetje Sigeta grada (English: "The Taking of the City of Siget").
+Some other artists known for their works in Croatian lands at a time include sculptor Giorgio da Sebenico (known in Croatian as Juraj Dalmatinac), best known for his works on renaissance Šibenik Cathedral, or perhaps Giulio Clovo (known in Croatian as Julije Klović) who is best known for his miniature paintings.

+Enlightenment heritage

+The enlightenment period of Croatian history correlates with enlightened despotism rule of empress Maria Theresa and emperor Joseph II.
+Some of the literary works of Croatian enlightenment period authors are Satir iliti divlji čovik ("Satyr or the wild man") by Matija Antun Relković, Matijaš grabancijaš dijak by Tituš Brezovački, Razgovor ugodni naroda slovinskog ("Pleasant Conversation of Slavic People") by Andrija Kačić Miošić as well as those of Baltazar Adam Krčelić, Matija Petar Katančić or Antun Kanižlić.